filecoin-project/boost/README.md

 root@83260455bbd2:/app# ./sample/make-a-deal.sh
 ```

+You can also generate, dense, random cars and automatically make deals by leveraging the script at `./docker/devnet/boost/sample/random-deal.sh`.
+See the scripts comments for usage details.

 ### Accessing Lotus from localhost

 By default the [docker-compose.yaml](./docker-compose.yaml) does not expose any port of the `lotus` container.
 To access the `lotus` from a local machine: